ci-bonfire/Sprint/myth/_docs_src/general/views.md

 	application/views/auth/login.php
 	application/views/auth/register.php

+Additionally, themes can contain files that will override the application's view files, permitting themes to easily customize nearly any part of the site.
+All that you need to do is to provide a folder  and view within the theme file and it will automatically be used.
+This applies to variants as well as standard views.

+	themes/bootstrap3/auth/login.php
+	themes/bootstrap3/auth/register.php

 ## Variants
 Variants are different versions of a single view that must be presented at different times.
 This is most commonly done to provide customized layouts or views for mobile phones or tablets.